ralyodio/bmr/README.md

 It is advised you **always use an SSH tunnel to your Bitmessage server** when running Bmr remotely (see security section below).

-Please help improve Bmr by filing any bugs, as this is alpha software.
+Please help improve Bmr by filing bugs, as this is alpha software.

 ### Installation